miguelibero/darmok/README.md

 * use as much stl as possible (need to look into memory management at some point)
 * no naked pointers
 * throw exceptions for error handling
-* try to keep the lua API as similar as possible to Unity3D so that it's easy to port game logic
+* try to keep the API similar to Unity3D (where it makes sense) so that it's easy to port game logic

 **WARNING**: currently in early stages of development